The effect of the cosmological constant on gravitational wave quadrupole signal: Summary

 \section{Summary}

-This approach \cite{key-18}, can be used to derive observably relevant effects of the $\Lambda$.
-The perturbative approximation of the cosmological constant could be relevant on the quadrupole signal or on detected gravitational waves, so the value of $\Lambda$ is always explicitly kept except in the figures.
-Due to the coordinate transformation and the perturbation $\mathcal{O}(\Lambda)$ terms will be appear.
+The approach presented in \cite{key-1} can be used to derive observably relevant effects of a non-zero cosmological constant.
+The perturbative approximation in the presence of $\Lambda$ could be relevant for a quadrupole signal or the detected gravitational waves, so the value of $\Lambda$ is always explicitly kept except in the figures.
+Due to the coordinate transformations considered here perturbation terms proportional to $\mathcal{O}(\Lambda)$ appear.
 The transformation to FRW coordinates results in the appearance of additional $\mathcal{O}(\sqrt{\Lambda})$ terms.
-These modifications could be relevant to specify the property of the detected sources.
-In the near future, other types of wave-forms, especially the chirp signal \cite{key-21} could be studied this way.
-In this paper different kind of wave signal was studied than in the \cite{key-18,key-19} where they focused onhas been also plotted the $E_{\mu\nu}\cos(kx)+D_{\mu\nu}\sin(kx)$ wave-like solution in order to present the perturbational method presented in this paper.
-The presence of the cosmological constant modifies both the phase and the amplitude of the quadrupole signal; it is red-shifted and the amplitude of waves decrease as $\tau$ grows.
+These modifications could be relevant to specify the property of the detected GW sources.
+As an extension of the present analysis other types of waveforms, especially the chirp signal \cite{key-4} could be studied.
+In this paper we have studied a different kind of wave signal compared to the results of \cite{key-1,key-2} where the authors focused on the $E_{\mu\nu}\cos(kx)+D_{\mu\nu}\sin(kx)$ wave-like solution in order to discuss the perturbation method.
+Though the effect is small, the presence of the cosmological constant modifies both the phase and the amplitude of the quadrupole signal, it is red-shifted and the amplitude of waves decrease as the retarded time $\tau$ grows.